Mozzart (Mozzik album)

-Mozzart is the debut studio album by Kosovo-Albanian rapper Mozzik.
+Mozzart is the debut studio album by Kosovar rapper Mozzik.
 It was released for digital download and streaming on 30 July 2020 by 2 Euro Gang and Urban.
 The record premiered following Mozzik's widespread attention and chart success in German-speaking territories.
-For the record, the rapper collaborated with multiple producers, including Macloud, Miksu, Pllumb, Rzon and X-plosive.
+For the record, the rapper collaborated with multiple producers, including Macloud, Miksu, Pllumb, Rzon, Xon Oxa, Kitza and X-plosive.
 Containing songs in Albanian and German, the album was aided by the release of seven singles, including "Dhelpër dinake", "Zemra ime", "Auf wiedersehen", "Tom & Jerry", "Lass mal", "Madonna" and "Baby".
 Most songs incorporate genres of hip hop and R&B. Upon release, Mozzart peaked at number 11 in Switzerland and reached number 75 in Austria.

 Background and composition

 After signing contract with On Records, Mozzik rose to widespread attention in the Albanian-speaking Balkans.
 Since 2018, he has drawn recognition in German-speaking territories, following the releases of "Bonnie & Clyde" and "Romeo & Juliet" both in collaboration with Swiss rapper Loredana.
 Mozzart was released for digital download and streaming in various countries on 31 July 2020 by 2 Euro Gang and Urban, a subsidiary of Universal.
 Most of the songs on the album are in Albanian, with some songs performed by Mozzik in German.
 Some of the songs on the record incorporates genres of hip hop and R&B music.
 The rapper collaborated with multiple producers on the album, including Abaz, A-Boom, Kitza, Macloud, Miksu, Pllumb, Rzon, Xon Oxa and X-plosive.

 In May 2020, Mozzik hinted at the release of the album during a poll on his Instagram account, where he encouraged his followers to vote for the album's title.
 On another occasion, the rapper uploaded the album's tracklist on the platform, with the song's titles being overpainted.
 He wrote underneath the post that as soon as it receives 100,000 comments, with the hashtag #2Euro, he would subsequently release the song's titles.
 In June 2020, after this was achieved, the rapper premiered the album's tracklist and announced its release date.